 How To Catch Snakes in Trees

-Know The Species
+Know the Snake Species

 The first thing of course, is that you know the species of snake you’re trying to catch.
 Monocled cobras are known to hang out in bushes, and even banana trees.
 You wouldn’t want to grab hold of a monocled cobra’s tail unless you have a lot of experience handling them.
 I probably wouldn’t try to grab it myself – unless I could see the entire body – and that means the head too.
 Monocled cobras need not ‘hood up’ in order to bite, they can bite anytime.